arc-ch/intel-ml-project/README.md

-# INTEL Machine Learning Project 🚀
+# Adult Income Machine Learning Project for Intel 🚀

-Welcome to the INTEL Machine Learning Project by The Semicolons!
+Welcome to the Adult Income Machine Learning Project.
 This project aims to analyze the Adult Census Income dataset and build a predictive model for income classification using Logistic Regression.
 The app also includes features for data visualization and an interactive chat interface for querying the dataset.

 ## Dataset 📊
 The dataset used in this project is the [Adult Census Income dataset](https://archive.ics.uci.edu/dataset/2/adult).
 It is a public dataset provided by the UCI Machine Learning Repository, containing demographic information about individuals along with their income levels.